kill9zombie/elixir_dojo/DOJO.md

     iex> :hello
     :hello

 Atoms are the same as symbols in other languages.
-Almost like a constant, but without needing to be tied to anything.
+Almost like a constant (in those without symbols), but without needing to be tied to an integer, for example.

-Lists typically hold a fixed number of items (may be different types):
+Lists typically hold a variable number of items (may be different types):

     iex> [1,2,3, "four"]
     [1, 2, 3, "four"]